DevExpress/dotnet-eud/interface-elements-for-web/articles/image-gallery/fullscreen-viewer.md

 ![ImageGallery_NavBar](../../images/img22796.png)

-You can navigate through images by clicking the navigation buttons or the image area, or by pressing the **ARROW** keys.
+You can navigate through images by clicking the navigation buttons or the image area, or by pressing the arrow keys.
 You can also use the mouse scroll wheel, or perform a swipe gesture.
 You can also use the swipe gesture on touch devices.

 ## Closing the Fullscreen Viewer
-To close the Fullscreen Viewer, click the **Close** button or press the **ESC** key.
+To close the fullscreen viewer, click the **Close** button or press the ESC key.

 ![ImageGallery_Close](../../images/img22794.png)

 ## Slide Show
-The **Fullscreen Viewer** can display images in a slide show.
+The fullscreen viewer can display images in a slide show.
 To play the slide show, click the **Play** button.
 To pause the slide show, click the **Pause** button.
 Note that you can still navigate through images manually, while the slide show is playing.

 ![ImageGallery_PlayPause](../../images/img22762.png)